A practical guide to using the Zendesk Answer Bot to suggest articles before agent handoff in 2026

 2. Connecting the knowledge base

-An active bot is great, but it needs something to read.
-You have to tell it where to find answers, and the best place to start is your Zendesk Guide knowledge base.
+An active bot is most effective when it has access to your high-quality documentation.
+You can direct it to find answers within your Zendesk Guide knowledge base.
 In the bot builder, you'll add a step that says something like "Suggest articles from your help center."
-This tells the bot to search your articles based on what the customer asks and serve up the most relevant ones.
+This tells the bot to intelligently search your articles based on what the customer asks and serve up the most relevant matches.

 3. Mapping out the conversation

-This is where you decide how the chat will actually go.
-Using Zendesk's Flow Builder, you'll create a conversation path that encourages people to find their own answers first.
+This is where you design how the chat will flow.
+Using Zendesk's Flow Builder, you'll create a conversation path that helps people find their own answers quickly.

-Start your flow with a simple, open question like, "Hi, how can I help?"
+Start your flow with a friendly, open question like, "Hi, how can I help?"
 Then, drop in the "Suggest articles" step.
-After the bot shares an article or two, you need to ask, "Did that help?"
-Give them simple "Yes" and "No" buttons.
-If they click "Yes," great!
-The conversation ends.
-If they click "No," it's time for the next step.
+After the bot shares a helpful article, you can ask, "Did that help?" and provide "Yes" and "No" buttons.
+If they click "Yes," the bot has successfully helped them!
+If they click "No," you can seamlessly move to the next step.

 4. Setting up a smooth handoff

-When a customer says the articles didn't help, you need a seamless way to bring in a human.
+When a customer indicates they need further help, Zendesk makes it easy to bring in a human.
 In the Flow Builder, add a "Transfer to agent" step right after the "No" button.

-This will pop the conversation into your live agent queue.
-It’s a good idea to set up routing rules in Admin Center > Objects and rules > Routing so the ticket lands with the right team.
-The best part is, the bot passes along the entire chat history, so your agent has all the context and the customer doesn't have to repeat everything.
-No one likes repeating themselves.
+This will instantly place the conversation into your live agent queue.
+You can set up specific routing rules in Admin Center > Objects and rules > Routing to ensure the ticket lands with the best-suited team.
+The bot also passes along the entire chat history, giving your agent full context so the customer doesn't have to repeat themselves.

 5. Testing and monitoring